wp-plugins/events-manager-extended/readme.txt

 = 3.2.12 =
 * Bugfix: jquery for ajax calendar now supports the language as well
-* Feature: you can now specify the number of events to be shown in the RSS feed
+* Feature: you can now specify the number of events to be shown in the RSS feed, as well as specify the order, category, author and scope (like for eme_get_events)
 * Improvement: the categories of an event are now shown if any in the RSS feed
 * Improvement: add locales nn and nb to localised_date_format info